-The Commission has previously issued Senior Revenue Bonds under the Senior Indenture, \$5,085,720,000 aggregate principal amount of which are currently outstanding under the Senior Indenture.
+The Commission has previously issued Senior Revenue Bonds under the Senior Indenture, \$5,254,460,000 of which are outstanding as of the date of this Official Statement.
 The foregoing amount includes certain notes evidencing and securing \$200,000,000 in EB-5 Loans.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans (and for information on an expected additional borrowing under the Immigrant Investor Program of up to \$800,000,000).
 Under the terms of the Senior Indenture the Commission may issue additional Senior Revenue Bonds.
-Also included in the principal amount outstanding under the Senior Indenture is \$886,135,000 aggregate principal amount of FRNs, which includes a direct purchase obligation in the principal amount of \$140,320,000.
+Also included in the principal amount outstanding under the Senior Indenture is \$1,011,135,000 aggregate principal amount of FRNs, which includes a direct purchase obligation in the principal amount of \$140,320,000.
 THE PRINCIPAL OF, PREMIUM, IF ANY, AND INTEREST DUE AND PAYABLE ON ALL SUCH SENIOR REVENUE BONDS WILL BE PAID PRIOR TO THE PAYMENT OF COMMISSION PAYMENTS WITH RESPECT TO THE SUBORDINATE INDENTURE BONDS, INCLUDING THE 2017 Subordinate Bonds.
 See "Commission Payments" below.